top of page

 Further Reading

-This article, The Journey of Self Discovery: Where to Find Yourself is about the role of others in the self-discovery journey.
+This article on self-discovery discusses a key element of self-awareness that often overlook: the Self beyond the self, our whole self (so to speak).
 It is part of our series of articles on a the philosophical teachings of yoga spirituality.
 In our article on the terms of Sāṃkhya Yoga philosophy (Prakṛti, Puruṣa, Viyoga), we discuss the nature of our (inextricably “entangled”) existential situation.
 We discuss what “detachment” might look/feel like in our article on vairāgya.

 See John Russon’s 2006 article, ‘On Human Identity: The Intersubjective Path from Body to Mind’.
 This was originally a precis of his 2003 book, Human Experience Philosophy, Neurosis, and the Elements of Everyday Life (SUNY).
 John Russon’s YouTube Channel contains a number of lectures on this and other topics and is highly recommended.